manu12121999/RemoveBG-GIMP/README.md

 ## Problems:
 - if removebackground does not show up in the GIMP Menu, it's because requests is not found.
 If requests is installed correctly, tell me about it in the Issue Section.
-- it might currently not work on Linux(Ubuntu) with the GIMP you get from `sudo snap install gimp` , but it works with the one you get from `sudo apt install gimp`
+- for some linux systmems the master branch works fine.
+If it does not work, check out the linux branch.

 ## Notes:
 for convenience, hard-code your key in the request-part of the code